Aviation Week

 about commercial aircraft.
 The FBI also blocked up the exchange of

-information that normally occurs within an accident investigation and from
+information that normally occurs within an accident investigation and

 the investigation to the flying public.
 The NTSB for too long collaborated

-in cutting off the flow of accurate, detailed information on the status of
+in cutting off the flow of accurate, detailed information on the status

 the accident probe.
-This all fueled suspicions that the government was
+This all fueled suspicions that the government

 withholding what it really knew about the cause of Flight 800's downing.

-FBI officials stoked those suspicions with repeated leaks to the media of
+FBI officials stoked those suspicions with repeated leaks to the media

 bomb-damage evidence on Flight 800's debris when in fact no conclusive